darraghoriordan/darragh-oriordan-com/src/pages/2021/02/10/avoid-rebuild-react-app-ci-environments/index.md

 ## Add the script to write env vars to file

-Here we have a script that will take all the environment variables that we have mapped in the mapping configuration and write them to a javascript file that will attach our configuration to the window when run.
+Here we have a script that will take all the environment variables that we have mapped in the mapping configuration and will write them to a javascript file.
+The we will attach our configuration to the window when the script is run.

 This script runs in a couple of seconds in comparison to 5-10 minutes for a build with type checking.